-In addition, under the provisions of the Military Spouses Residency Relief Act, income for services performed by the servicemember's spouse can only be subject to income tax by the state of his/her legal residency if the servicemember's spouse meets certain conditions.
+In addition, under the provisions of the Military Spouses Residency Relief Act, income for services performed by the servicemember's spouse can only be subject to income tax by the state of which they are legal residents if the servicemember's spouse meets certain conditions.

-Income for services performed by the servicemember's spouse in Rhode Island would be exempt from Rhode Island income tax if the servicemember's spouse moved to Rhode Island solely to be with the servicemember complying with military orders sending the servicemember to Rhode Island.
+Income for services performed by the servicemember's spouse in Rhode Island would be exempt from Rhode Island income tax if the servicemember's spouse moves to Rhode Island solely to be with the servicemember complying with military orders sending the servicemember to Rhode Island.
 The servicemember and the servicemember's spouse must also share the same non-Rhode Island domicile.